luisleee/spfa-theme-default/README.md

 # spfa-theme-default

-The default theme of spfa .
+The default theme for spfa .

-It's also an built-in theme of spfa .

-It can also be an example of theme of spfa .
+It can also be an example of a theme for spfa.